rlowrance/rlowrance.github.io/_posts/2021-04-16-organizing-files-for-a-project.md

 containing the source code.
 The src folder content is usually managed by a version control application.

+When the project has grown complicated, I keep a project notebook file in the top level of the work folder.

 # The output folder

 I want to keep track of everything I've shown external parties so that